“Lose an hour in the morning, chase it all day.”

 One thing that I do is set two alarms on two different devices.
-That way, if something happened to one (battery died, I accidentally silenced it, etc) the other one should still go off.
-I set one of them (my iPhone) to 5AM and the other (my Amazon Show) to 5:05AM.
-If the 5AM works, I just cancel the 5:05AM so I don't wake up my wife.
+That way, if something happened to one (battery died, I accidentally silenced it, etc), the other one should still go off.
+I set one of them (I use my phone as a bedside clock) to 5AM and the other (my Amazon Show) to 5:05AM.
+If the 5AM works, I just cancel the 5:05AM, so I don't wake up my wife.

 You really don't want to break your routine because of an accident.
 It's very deflating and is one of the only ways I can picture myself ever missing my scheduled wake up time.

 What you don't do in the morning is just as important as what you do.
 Things included on my not to do are...

 - Browse social media

 - Check emails